rafalcode/petercooklifeinpieces/ep11_ladies.md

 **LK:** Did he have any formal education?

 **SA:** Yes.
-We arranged him and, the goats who he believed were his parents, to go down to a very good prep school near Lymington in Hampshire, and they duly traveled down there, "en famille" as it were.
+We arranged for him and, the goats who he believed were his parents, to go down to a very good prep school near Lymington in Hampshire, and they duly traveled down there, "en famille" as it were.

 **LK:** By train?